Skip to content

 In Grand Rapids, formal kinship placements are coordinated through MDHHS – Kent County and may involve partnerships with local agencies and health systems such as:

-• Spectrum Health / Corewell Health
+• Corewell Health (formerly Spectrum Health) / Corewell Health

 • Trinity Health Grand Rapids